Success

 • No space for independent thought or individuality

 And get this: they didn’t just keep this system to themselves.
-They forced it onto places they occupied, like Poland.

 The result?